Black-5-Knight/terraform-aws-apache-setup/README.md

 ```
 ## Prerequisites

--Terraform installed on your local machine.
+- Terraform installed on your local machine.
--AWS CLI configured with appropriate credentials.
+- AWS CLI configured with appropriate credentials.

 ## Installation and Setup